 Young people shortlisted for the awards were nominated and voted for by Youth Zone members from the OnSide network, and their stories were told throughout the evening.

 Louise Ashton, 18, won the Shining Star Award on the evening, presented by John Roberts, Executive Chair of OnSide and owner of AO.com.
-Louise became a regular attender of Mahdlo at 14 and after going on an extraordinary journey that saw her self-belief rocket, she excelled in her GCSEs and succeeded in completing the Lean for 17 challenge.
+Louise became a regular attender at Mahdlo at 14, and after going on an extraordinary journey that saw her self-belief rocket, she excelled in her GCSEs and succeeded in completing the Lean for 17 challenge.

 “They are a true reflection of the amazing pool of talent that our young people possess, and what they have done has been exceptional.
 We could not be prouder of them.”